StefanoAnzolut/business-guide/source/account/deletionperiod.rst

 - Click **Save** to confirm

-The new deletion period applies immediately unless you've picked a shorter period (see the note below).
+The new deletion period applies as of now unless you've picked a shorter one (see note below).

 ..
 NOTE::
    Documents that have been longer on Skribble than the new deletion period will be deleted the very next day.
 Your team members will only receive one e-mail reminder on the day of deletion.